0xk0sta/0xk0sta/README.md

 ## Interests
 - 🎓 I'm a systems and networking tech, I graduated on 2020 on [IES RAFAEL ALBERTI](https://iesrafaelalberti.es/) (Cádiz).
 Currently I'm on [42 Madrid](https://www.42madrid.com/), right now I'm on the common-core.
-- 🧠 I'm interested on computer forensics && DFIR, C, C# & assembly lang, I'm also interested in malware development and malware analysis.
+- 🧠 I'm interested on DFIR, C, C# & ASM, I'm also interested in malware development and malware analysis.

 ## GIT Stats